sevenseacat/cinder/README.md

 # Cinder

-A powerful, intelligent data table component for Phoenix LiveView applications with seamless Ash Framework integration.
+A powerful, intelligent data table component for Ash Framework resources, in your Phoenix LiveView applications.

 ## What is Cinder?

 Cinder transforms complex data table requirements into simple, declarative markup.
-With automatic type inference and intelligent defaults, you can build feature-rich tables with minimal configuration.
+With automatic type inference and intelligent defaults, you can build feature-rich tables for Ash resources and queries, with minimal configuration.

 ```elixir
 <Cinder.Table.table resource={MyApp.User} actor={@current_user}>